tejka8/EEG-models/README.md

 > A reproducible benchmarking framework for comparing modern deep learning architectures on EEG-based ADHD classification, with support for both clinical 19-channel EEG (10-20 system) and the consumer Neurosity Crown 8-channel headset.

-Diploma thesis project — Faculty of Computer Science and Engineering (FINKI), Ss.
-Cyril and Methodius University in Skopje.

 ---

 ## Overview